rmoorman/immutable-cursors/README.md

-### Install
+### Install and setup

-The package is available on npm.
+Install the package from npm:

 ```
 npm install immutable-cursors
 ```

-### Basic operations

-Import and provide some fixtures first:
+Import the module and provide some state:

 ```javascript
 import Immutable from 'immutable';
 import Cursor from 'immutable-cursors';